 - Microfeathering: This technique uses, hairlike strokes to create a natural look; it’s similar to microblading but less invasive.

-- Permanent makeup: This technique uses a tattoo machine to create more defined and filled-in eyebrows.
+- Permanent Makeup: Eyebrow tattoo machine that is used for nanoblading in the permanent makeup procedure to create more defined and filled-in eyebrows.
 It’s often used for people who have lost their eyebrows due to alopecia, chemotherapy, or other medical conditions.